iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted141007/report.md

 > Someone showed me their positive result yet it still says that I haven't been exposed.
 I wear multiple masks and wash my hands frequently, but a careless person could be in danger.<br> :date: __2021-01-02 05:40:18__

-> waiting for first alert<br> :date: __2020-12-31 05:42:37__

-> It would be helpful if you gave one some kind of feedback about how well it is working.
-E.g. how many unique bluetooth connectors today?
-How many were to phones running the app?
-And how many positives.<br> :date: __2020-12-27 22:57:43__

 #### 2-star reviews